HomeDev GuideAPI Reference

 Master keys

 While the normal cache dependency keys in a CacheEvictionPolicy creates a dependency to existing items in the cache, a master dependency is used to group a set of cache entries.
-When a master key is provided, the cache will ensure that an entry with this key exist in the cache, or insert a dummy object with the provided key into the cache with an infinite timeout.
-This allows the whole group of entries to be removed at once.
-Make sure that you never use the key for another entry as a master key as this may interfere with the functionality of that item.
+When a master key is provided, the cache will ensure that an entry with this key exists in the cache, or insert a dummy object with the provided key into the cache with an infinite timeout.
+This lets the whole group of entries be removed at once.
+Ensure you never use the key for another entry as a master key, which may interfere with that item's functionality.

-The following example shows how to insert an object with a master key and how to clear all items with a master key dependency.
+The following example shows how to insert an object with a master key and clear all items with a master key dependency.

 // To enable absolute expiration for 5 minutes,